datquocnguyen/BioPosDep/README.md

 From the examples above, output files `.genia` and `.craft ` are generated in folder `data`, containing POS and dependency annotations.

-##### NOTE
+#### NOTE
 Those NLP4J output files are in a 9-column format.
-To further apply other pre-trained dependency parsing models, they must be converted to 10-column format:
+To further apply other dependency parsing models, they must be converted to 10-column format:

 	# Command line
 	BioPosDep$ python convert_NLP4J_to_CoNLL.py <NLP4J_output_filepath>